GumbyMan82/ESP_DeepSleepSensor/README.md

 Analog input of the sensor is currently hard coded to analog input 0 Digital output for triggering the sensor is currently hard coded to output 26

+When the ESP runs longer than 30mins, it will automatically reboots.
+This resolves problems if the ESP is in an "unwanted" state, or the ESP accidentally started AP/WEBSERVER

 ### Required libraries
 ```C++
 #include "PubSubClient.h" // tested with version 2.7